Yaveng/GraphTransfer/Readme.md

 We hope this code helps you well.
 If you use this code in your work, please cite our paper.

 ```
+GraphTransfer: A Generic Feature Fusion Framework for Collaborative Filtering
 Jiafeng Xia, Dongsheng Li, Hansu Gu, Tun Lu and Ning Gu.
 arXiv:2408.05792.
 2024
 ```